 This easy Lemon Raspberry Ricotta Cake is a light, refreshing, creamy dessert flavored with fresh raspberries, lemon juice, and zest.
 It’s perfect for spring, summer, and any other time of year!

-Sliced lemon raspberry ricotta cake on crackled ceramic cake stand and purple wood background | © Beyond the Butter®
+Lemon raspberry ricotta cake dusted with powdered sugar on crackled ceramic cake stand and purple wood background.

 I am so in love with this lemon raspberry ricotta cake!
 It’s a light, refreshing, moist, delicious dessert that doesn’t need any mixers!
 Just a 9-inch springform pan, a few mixing bowls, a fine grater, whisks, and a spatula.
 That’s it!